ibm-cloud-docs/EventStreams/using_kafka_api.md

 ```
 {: codeblock}

-Note, if you're using a Kafka client earlier than 0.10.2.1, the <code>sasl.jaas.config</code> property isn't supported and you must instead provide the client configuration in a JAAS configuration file.
+If you're using a Kafka client earlier than 0.10.2.1, the `sasl.jaas.config` property isn't supported and you must instead provide the client configuration in a JAAS configuration file.
+{: note}